Background pattern

 Phenylephrine is a sympathomimetic that reduces nasal congestion.

-It is indicated in adults and adolescents aged 16 years and older for the relief of symptoms of colds and flu that are accompanied by fever, mild or moderate pain, congestion, and nasal secretion.
+It is indicated in adults and adolescents from 16 years of age for the relief of symptoms of colds and flu that occur with fever, mild or moderate pain, congestion, and nasal secretion.

-Consult a doctor if symptoms worsen, do not improve, or if fever persists for more than 3 days or pain for more than 5 days.
+You should consult your doctor if your condition worsens or does not improve, or if the fever persists for more than 3 days or the pain for more than 5 days.

 2. What you need to know before starting to take Couldina with Acetylsalicylic Acid